bkesterbyld/maroon-potato/src/pages/index.md

     title: No Code Data & Logic Prototyping
     subtitle: ''
     content: >
-      Simple API-centric backend service for product managers to conceive, test, launch, refine and scale new software
+      Simple API-based backend service for product managers to conceive, test, launch, refine and scale new software
     actions:
       - label: Learn More